 All across the United States, people are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
-Maine has allowed “home food manufacturing” since 1980, making the state a leader in the movement.
+Maine has been a leader in the movement, allowing “home food manufacturing” since 1980.

 Maine cottage food types